 Depression can take a toll on friendships in the following ways:

 Because of fatigue, lack of motivation, and feelings of hopelessness, a teen with depression may neglect daily responsibilities.
-This can feed into a cycle of depression where decreased activity means greater feelings of shame and worthlessness, potentially making depression worse, and further lowering the desire to complete tasks.14
+This can feed into a cycle of depression where decreased activity means greater feelings of shame and worthlessness, potentially making depression worse, and further lowering the desire to complete tasks.[14]

 Additionally, family and friends might not understand what a teen with depression is going through, which may cause them to act in confrontational ways – potentially contributing to a teen’s feelings of sadness.

-Depression causes a lack of motivation, which we now know affects school performance and willingness to make plans with friends.
 However, this lack of motivation also can lead a teen to neglect their physical and personal well-being, including not eating properly or exercising and failing to look after their appearance or hygiene.
-This lack of self-care can impact already struggling self-esteem in teens with depression.17

 Along with the issues teens with depression face in school and friendships, their difficulties with daily life can create a vicious circle of depression that can be tough to break.
 However, with the right information, support, and help, it is possible to treat and heal from depression.